mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 title: WordPress Plugin Deployment Using GitHub and Travis&nbsp;CI
 excerpt: "Actually you may not use SVN for WordPress plugin and theme development and deployment.
 Travis can do all SVN stuff for you."
 categories: articles
-tags: [deployment, github, travis-ci, wordress]
+tags: [deployment, github, travis-ci, wordpress]
 image:
   feature: wordpress.png
 comments: true